As of: 19 June 2026 · Reading time: 4 min

 Opened at: 15.
 July 2026 |

-Delphi is known for its ability to quickly create robust and performant applications.
+Delphi is known for its ability to quickly create solid and performant applications.
 However, as with any powerful tool, the quality of the result depends heavily on the developer's craftsmanship.

 The writing of code, which not only works, but also is clean, predictable and future-proof, is the key to long-term successful projects.